Mission 27 · Stage 3

 int visitors = 0;

-visitors starts at 0 and only increases — it remembers all arrivals today.
+visitors starts at 0 and only goes up — it remembers everyone who arrived today.

 pinMode(SENSOR_PIN, INPUT_PULLUP);